Associate Professor of Britain and Empire

 I’m a historian of the imperial and global past, with a broad interest in the movements of peoples, practices and ideas.
 My research brings together a particular interest in the histories of imperialism, nomadic societies and desert environments in the 19th, 20th and 21st centuries.

 My first book, British Imperialism and ‘The Tribal Question’: Desert Administration and Nomadic Societies in the Middle East, 1919-1936, was published by Oxford University Press in 2015.
 It tells the story of what happened when the British Empire and Bedouin communities met on the desert frontiers between the Mediterranean Sea and the Persian Gulf, as British officials, Bedouin shaykhs, and nationalist politicians jostled to influence desert affairs.
-In revealing the centrality of practices of 'desert administration' and tribal control to the working of Britain's empire, the book repositions neglected frontier areas as nerve centres of imperial activity.

 My teaching interests include the histories of imperialism and globalisation, the history of the British Empire, Middle Eastern history, Anglo-Japanese relations, and histories of migrations and mobility; I welcome enquiries from prospective research students in these fields.